Pepijnk12/storybook/docs/api/frameworks-feature-support.md

 ## Community frameworks

-Community frameworks have fewer contributors which means they may not be as up to date as core frameworks.
+Community frameworks have fewer contributors which means they may not be as up-to-date as core frameworks.
 If you use one of these frameworks for your job, please consider contributing to its integration with Storybook.

 <FrameworkSupportTable core={false} />